 - Commitment within the proposal increases the likelihood of the proposal being funded (committed) and not prohibited by the agency and

 - With approval of appropriate Academic Unit responsible party.

 It is, further, the policy of Indiana University that any cost share included in a proposal must meet the regulatory requirements, as appropriate, of the funding agency, university and federal circulars.

 Reason for Policy

 The purpose of this policy is to provide direction and process for proposing, contributing, and reporting cost share on externally funded sponsored projects.
-This policy provides guidance to ensure best practices in the fiscal management of grants and contracts at Indiana University and to meet the requirements of Office of Management and Budget Circular A-21 and other sponsoring agencies.
+This policy provides guidance to ensure best practices in the fiscal management of grants and contracts at Indiana University and to meet the requirements of OMB 2 CFR part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and other sponsoring agencies.